CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 {{</tab>}}
 {{</tabs>}}

 ### Enable uplink Tracking

-When all the uplinks go down, the VTEP loses connectivity to the VXLAN overlay.
-To prevent traffic loss in this state, the uplinks' oper-state is tracked.
-When all the uplinks are down, the Ethernet segment bonds on the switch are put into a protodown or error-disabled state.
-An MH uplink is any routed interface where locally-encapsulated VXLAN traffic will be routed (after encapsulation) or any routed interface receiving VXLAN traffic (before decapsulation) that will be decapsulated by the local device.
+When all uplinks go down, the VTEP loses connectivity to the VXLAN overlay.
+To prevent traffic loss, Cumulus Linux tracks the operational state of the uplink.
+When all the uplinks are down, the Ethernet segment bonds on the switch are in a protodown or error-disabled state.
+An MH uplink is any routed interface where locally-encapsulated VXLAN traffic is routed (after encapsulation) or any routed interface receiving VXLAN traffic (before decapsulation) that is decapsulated by the local device.

 {{%notice info%}}
-Split-horizon and Designated-Forwarder filters are only applied to interfaces that have been configured as MH uplinks.
+Split-horizon and Designated-Forwarder filters are only applied to interfaces configured as MH uplinks.
-If EVPN-MH is configured without MH uplinks BUM traffic may be duplicated and/or looped back to the same ES where it was received.
-This may cause 'mac flaps' or other issues on multihomed devices.
+If you configure EVPN-MH without MH uplinks, BUM traffic might be duplicated or looped back to the same ES where it is received.
+This can cause MAC flaps or other issues on multihomed devices.
 {{%/notice%}}

 {{<tabs "upink tracking">}}